table-representation-learning/table-representation-learning.github.io/call-for-papers.md

 ## Submission and review process

-The submission and review process will be hosted through OpenReview (a link will follow soon).
+The submission should be uploaded through the <a href="https://openreview.net/group?id=NeurIPS.cc/2022/Workshop/TRL" target="blank">TRL Workshop page on OpenReview</a>.
 Papers will be reviewed in a single-blind manner.
 Reviewers will recommend submissions for oral or poster presentations.
 Accepted papers will be published on the website but the workshop is non-archival.

 ## References